 Some people want bold, blackened crust on their fish.
 End of story.
 No problem!
 This recipe will do just that.

-We discovered the trick to adjust for various taste buds at our Make Ahead Meal Stores.
+We discovered the trick to adjusting for various taste buds at our Make-Ahead Meal Stores.
 It's easy to make everyone happy with this recipe because you can make it both ways at the same time!

 Ingredients and Substitutions